kkrt-labs/kakarot/README.md

 ## Getting started

-To contribute, please check out
-[the contribution guide](./docs/CONTRIBUTING.md).
+To contribute and setup your development environment, please check out [the contribution guide](./docs/CONTRIBUTING.md).

 ## Build